67th Ariel Awards

-The 67th Ariel Awards ceremony, presented by the Mexican Academy of Cinematographic Arts and Sciences, took place in Puerto Vallarta, Jalisco, on 20 September 2025.
+The 67th Ariel Awards ceremony, presented by the Mexican Academy of Cinematographic Arts and Sciences (AMACC), took place in Puerto Vallarta, Jalisco, on 20 September 2025.
 Sujo won the award for Best Picture and Best Direction, while Pedro Páramo took most of the technical prizes.
 Actors Raúl Briones and Luisa Huertas won the acting awards for the films La cocina and We Shall Not Be Moved, respectively.

 The Golden Ariel was given to actors Patricia Reyes Spíndola and Jacqueline Andere for their careers, and to the Cinematographic Production Workers' Union (Sindicato de Trabajadores de la Producción Cinematográfica) in conmemoration for their 80th anniversary.

 Nominees

 An early set of nominations was read at Cineteca Nacional on 2 July 2025 in a ceremony hosted by Mónica Huarte and Ana Sofía Gatica.

 On 9 July 2025 the AMACC announced the expansion of the nominations tally due to "concerns expressed by various groups in the film community" regarding the limit of three nominations in some categories.
-In an effort to "honor what is literally established in the Election Committee's regulations and to strengthen the inclusion and diversity of these awards," the Academy included the most voted nominees to complete each category with five nominations, six in the event of a tie.
+In an effort to "honor what is literally established in the Election Committee's regulations and to strengthen the inclusion and diversity of these awards," the academy included the most voted nominees to complete each category with five nominations, six in the event of a tie.

 The final set of nominees and winners is listed as follows: